n-pizzetta/n-pizzetta/README.md

 * 🤝  I'm looking for a 3-5 months internship as Datascientist (starting april 2024)

 * ⚡  I am very enthusiastic about starting a position as data scientist and meeting a new team to work with.

+> [!NOTE]
+> I am looking for a 3-5 months INTERNSHIP starting april 2024